VilsHub/zionlight/readme.md

 # Zion Light
-A PHP framework, based on MRD (Model Route Display), an extension of MVC Model
+A PHP framework, based on MRD (Model Route Display), an extension of the MVC Model

 ## Installation